globality-corp/microcosm-flask/README.md

 ## Configuration

- - The object graph's `debug` and `testing` flags are propagated to the Flask application
+ - The object graph's `debug` and `testing` flags are propagated to the Flask application.